Blagorzreal/GitHub/README.md

 * Repository "contributors" stuff is not implemented.
 * UserModel shouldn't be embedded into the RepoModel.
 * Fetch data for current screen when "onResume" is called.
-* Search validation (similar to the login username validation) should be implemented.